Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

 where K is the, roughly constant, slope of the unperturbed signal and typically K$>V'_{noise}$.
 So substituting from above

 Having this formula in hand we could now develop a timing correction for noise jitter, analogous to the Amplitude walk correction.

-This requires first a subsidiary measurement of $\frac{dV}{dt} |_{t_{thr}}$ from which we extract the noise part, $V'_{noise}$, by subtracting K. In practice, K is obtained empirically as an average slope near a given threshold.
+This requires first a subsidiary measurement of V'[t$_{thr}$] from which we extract the noise part, $V'_{noise}$[t$_{thr}$], by subtracting K. In practice, K is obtained empirically as an average slope near a given threshold.
 For a realistic waveform as well as the models used here, K varies smoothly along the leading edge.
-We expect the correction coefficient relating $\delta$t to the measured $V'_{noise}$ to depend somewhat on the threshold setting as will be seen in examples below.
+We expect the correction coefficient relating time shift to the measured $V'_{noise}$ to depend somewhat on the threshold setting as will be seen in examples below.
 In fact, these features will be clearly seen in Figure 11.